It was just over forty years ago.

 Remember, I was only ten.

-That man made me the writer that I am now, and because of this I’ve taken the time over the last few years to try to return the favour, by becoming that man, and talking on stage to a new generation of schoolchildren.
+That man made me the writer that I am now, and because of this I’ve taken the time over the last fifteen years to try to return the favour, by becoming that man, and talking on stage to a new generation of schoolchildren.
 It’s something I find immensely satisfying and rewarding, and every schoolchild that I inspire during one of these days spent at a school in return inspires me to be a better writer.

-I’ve talked at the Northern Children’s Book Festival, the Bath Children’s Literature Festival and twice at the Edinburgh International Book Festival among others and have been talking at schools for over a decade now.
-Much of this can be found on my Contact An Author page under ‘TONY LEE’.
+I’ve talked at the Northern Children’s Book Festival, the Bath Children’s Literature Festival and twice at the Edinburgh International Book Festival among others and have been talking at schools for almost two decades now.

 My talk covers the following topics: